 Engagement

-As set out in the SIP, the Trustees has given appointed investment managers full discretion in the evaluation of ESG factors, including climate change considerations.
-The Trustees also considers how ESG, climate change and stewardship is integrated within investment processes in appointing new investment managers.
+As set out in the SIP, the Trustees have given appointed investment managers full discretion in the evaluation of ESG factors, including climate change considerations.
+The Trustees also considers how ESG, climate change and stewardship are integrated within investment processes in appointing new investment managers.

 Of the Scheme’s managers, the Voting and Engagement policies and activities are most relevant for the mandates where equities are held directly in the Aberdeen Standard Investments (“ASI”) Global Equity 50:50 Tracker Fund or indirectly through the ASI Diversified Growth Funds (“DGF”).